Have You Reached Your Goals in the New Year?

 No matter how far you’re running (or walking), that’s the perfect, uninterrupted ‘you time’ to put a dent in that career help book you’ve been trying to get to.
 Even if it’s only enough time to get through one chapter, you will work your mind as you work your body.
 Perhaps you’ll gain valuable insight on how to better manage your team, or acquire tips on how to be more productive around your office.

 9. Enlist a co-worker to join you at the company gym.

 If you’re lucky enough to have an onsite gym at work, use that to benefit both your career and your fitness goals.
 Ask a co-worker to join you for a cardio session or Zumba class over lunch.
 Co-worker interactions outside the office environment can boost relationships; you’ll bond over a mutual hobby and instill accountability in each other.
-You and your partner might just end up going way and beyond to help each other out on that future team project, all because of the friendship you fostered in the gym.
+That colleague might just end up helping out on that future team project, all because of the friendship you fostered in the gym.

 8. Join a running or hiking group to network with others.

 Networking with people, whether they’re in your field or not, is a must-do.
 Why not keep your networking casual and sign up for a running or hiking group where you can meet new connections?
 It’s all about who you know, and you could meet your next big client thanks to your running partner!